 Who uses our data?

-We share our results, models and analyses with regulatory and health authorities, the National Institutes of Health (NIH), impacted communities and the scientific community at large.
+We share our results, models and analyses with impacted communities, regulatory and health authorities, the National Institutes of Health (NIH), the national Superfund Research Program within the National Institute of Environmental Health Sciences (NIEHS), and the scientific and public communities at large.
 We have a strict open-access policy.
-The data have been used to guide changes in government policy.
+Our data have been used in several instances to guide changes in government policy.

 How do we communicate and empower communities?